coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./examples/dist_class_training.png" width="360" alt="Distribution Class Training" />

 We can notice that the distribution is not balanced.
-We have some classes with less then 300 examples and other well rapresented with more then .
-We can analize now the validation dataset distribution:
+We have some classes with less then 300 examples and other well represented with more then 1000 examples.
+We can analyze now the validation dataset distribution:

 <img src="./examples/dist_class_validation.png" width="360" alt="Distribution Class Validation" />

-The distribution is very similar.
+The distributions are very similar.
 In general, it would be a good idea to balance the dataset, but in this case I am not sure it would be very useful, since in reality some kind of traffic signs (for example the 20km/h speed limit) could occur less frequently then others (the stop sign for example).

 ```
 Class 0: Speed limit (20km/h)                                180 samples